-The quality of the homeschool education that our client’s daughter had been receiving was the real issue.
-She was attending an online school that allowed her to work at her own pace and supposedly offered one on one tutoring and teaching when and if she needed it in any particular subject.
+The quality of the homeschool education that our client's daughter received was the real issue.
+She was attending an online school that allowed her to work at her own pace and supposedly offered one-on-one tutoring and teaching when and if she needed it in any particular subject.

 Licensed, experienced educators taught the classes in Texas on top of that.

 Our client was able to gain access to the curriculum for the program that his daughter was going through.
-It was not at all detailed compared to what even a basic public school curriculum would ordinarily feature.
-The program jumped around from subject to subject, and there did not seem to be a common thread on any of the subject matter in any given subject.
+It was not detailed compared to what even a primary public school curriculum would ordinarily feature.
+The program jumped around from subject to subject, and there did not seem to be a common thread on any of the subject matter in any given topic.

 I'm not an expert on education whatsoever, but even I could tell this.

 In attempting to modify his court order to provide him with an equal say in the academic life of his daughter, our client was able to get access to his daughter's test scores from the online school that showed her doing even worse in the online school than she was in public school.
 It isn't easy to compare the educational merits of public and online schools in many situations, but test scores are one way to do so.

 Further strengthening his case were the attendance records of the child.
 We were able to show a judge that his daughter was failing to turn in classwork regularly and not checking in for her lessons each day either.

 The point we were attempting to argue, that the online environment allowed for missed classes with greater ease than a public school, was hammered home when our client's ex-wife was called to testify.

 She noted that the poor attendance record was due to her inability to log her daughter into the online program for sometimes days on end.
 It came out that his ex-wife not only was not computer savvy but barely knew how to work a computer.